Hoh Rainforest: Flora

 Many unique mosses and lichens are also present in the rainforest, such as lettuce lichen (Lobaria oregana), which "requires the cool, moist conditions found under the canopy of old-growth forests" and is consumed by deer, elk, and other animals.
+Ferns like the Western Sword fern (Polystichum munitum) also grow in the rainforest.

 Fauna

 Much native fauna also makes the Hoh Rainforest their home, including the Pacific tree frog (Pseudacris regilla), northern spotted owl (Strix occidentalis caurina), bobcat (Lynx rufus), cougar (Puma concolor cougar), raccoon (Procyon lotor), Olympic black bear (Ursus americanus altifrontalis), Roosevelt elk (Cervus canadensis roosevelti), coyote (Canis latrans), Cascade red fox (Vulpes vulpes), and black-tailed deer (Odocoileus columbianus).
-Recently, naturalists are planning on reintroducing fishers to the forest and surrounding forests due to their almost extirpated population in Washington and the introduced Virginia opossum is beginning to make way to the region in and around the forest.
+Recently, naturalists have been planning on reintroducing fishers to the forest and surrounding forests due to their almost extirpated population in Washington and the introduced Virginia opossum is beginning to make way to the region in and around the forest.

 The area is also home to the banana slug (Ariolimax columbianus), which has recently been threatened by the encroachment of a new species of slug, the black slug (Arion ater), an invasive species from Northern Europe.

-Sights
+Trails

 The Hoh Rainforest is home to a National Park Service ranger station, from which backcountry trails extend deeper into the national park.

 Near the visitor center is the Hall of Mosses Trail, a short trail—0.8 mi— which gives visitors a feel for the local ecosystem and views of maples draped with large growths of spikemoss.
 There is also the Spruce Nature Trail (1.2 mi), which includes signs that identify various trailside trees and plants.